Produced by Debbaudt Legacy Productions for the State of North Carolina.

 - produced to enhance communications and facilitate understanding of autism in the criminal justice system

 Produced by Dennis Debbaudt and Dave Legacy.
 Debbaudt Legacy Productions, LLC

 Autism in the CJS inquiries and feedback: email@example.com

 Autism In The Criminal Justice System © 2009 State of North Carolina

 Video will be sent in digital format to your email address from a secured digital video cloud service for easy downloading.

 The North Carolina Joint Legislative Study Committee on Autism Spectrum Disorder, Law Enforcement, Public Safety, and First Responders was established in 2005 and reappointed in 2007 by the President Pro Tempore of the Senate and the Speaker of the House of Representatives.
 The committee was authorized to study the availability and appropriateness of autism-specific training and education for law enforcement personnel, community colleges, public safety personnel, first responder units, judges, district attorneys, defense attorneys, magistrates, and related organizations.

 The charge of the committee was to make recommendations to the General Assembly based on their findings.
 The General Assembly appropriated a grant to fund a training video to raise awareness of autism within the judicial system.

-The 26-minute video Autism In The Criminal Justice System was produced by Debbaudt Legacy Productions, LLC for use by the University of North Carolina School of Government and other legal organizations in consultation with UNC Division TEACCH to develop continuing legal education training regarding the identification, safety and needs of those with autism in their communities.
+The 26-minute digital format video Autism In The Criminal Justice System was produced by Debbaudt Legacy Productions, LLC for use by the University of North Carolina School of Government and other legal organizations in consultation with UNC Division TEACCH to develop continuing legal education training regarding the identification, safety and needs of those with autism in their communities.